-Before Chile, Ghana, Brazil, Vietnam, Dominican Republic, Iraq, Democratic Republic of Congo, Cuba, Indonesia, and Guatemala, they did it in Iran.
+Before Guatemala, Chile, Ghana, Brazil, Vietnam, Dominican Republic, Iraq, Democratic Republic of Congo, Cuba, Indonesia, and Venezuela, they did it in Iran.

 This website is part of a multi-component project Headquarters: Pathology of an Ouster by Toronto-based artist, Gita Hashemi.
 In addition to this website, the project consists of an installation and a participatory performance and webcast.
 The installation, Pathology of an Ouster, and performance, Ouster Remixed, were first exhibited in Toronto as part of Hashemi’s solo show, Time Lapsed , at A Space Gallery in March 2013.
 They were re-staged at The Idea of Freedom, at MAI (Montréal, arts interculturels), Nov 14 – Dec 14, 2013.

 The project is about the 1953 US-UK orchestrated coup d’état in Iran that overthrew the popular nationalist government of Dr. Mohammad Mossadeq.
 The coup is highly significant in shaping Iran’s contemporary political dynamics as well as in the history of Iran-US relations.
 It aborted Iranians’ movement for oil nationalization and democratic governance, undermined secularism by dividing and subsequently persecuting nationalist and leftist forces, established the Shah’s quarter-of-a-century rule of terror and sowed the seeds of the 1979 Revolution with its widespread popular anti-US sentiments.
 The present-day tensions between the two states originate in and follow the pattern set by the coup.